BitVM/bitvm.github.io/README.md

 ## Intro
 BitVM is a computing paradigm to express Turing-complete Bitcoin contracts.
 This requires no changes to the network’s consensus rules.
 Rather than executing computations on Bitcoin, they are merely verified, similarly to optimistic rollups.
 A prover makes a claim that a given function evaluates for some particular inputs to some specific output.
 If that claim is false, then the verifier can perform a succinct fraud proof and punish the prover.
 Using this mechanism, any computable function can be verified on Bitcoin.

-BitVM is the foundational element to build bitcoin bridges to second layers such as sidechains, rollups, and [zkCoins](https://gist.github.com/RobinLinus/d036511015caea5a28514259a1bab119).
+BitVM is the foundational element to bridge bitcoin to second layers such as sidechains, rollups, and [zkCoins](https://gist.github.com/RobinLinus/d036511015caea5a28514259a1bab119).

 ## Implementation
 - The [official BitVM implementation](https://github.com/BitVM/BitVM) in Rust